phdtrong/PortfolioProjects/project14/readme.md

-This is a list of professional projects for Unsupervised Learning Algorithms @ Stanford U
+This is a list of all projects for Machine Learning Specialization @ Stanford U ft.
+Coursera